Data privacy statement on the use of SWICA websites and concerning Emails

 - technical data (e.g. name and URL of the referring SWICA website if the website was accessed via a link, and the search term if the website was accessed via a search engine.

-The collected data does not allow SWICA to draw any conclusions about you as a person and is stored in aggregated form for an unlimited period.
+The collected data does not allow SWICA to draw any conclusions about the user as a person and is stored in aggregated form for an unlimited period.

-The data will be kept for the period as defined in the respective consent agreement (provided that one was obtained).
+The data will be kept for the period defined in the respective consent agreement (provided that one was obtained).
 If the period is not clearly specified in the consent agreement or in cases where no consent was obtained, the data storage period is determined by a) the processing purpose, b) the last customer contact (max.
 5 years after the last contact), and c) any statutory period for which business data can be stored.
-SWICA can also store data longer if required by an administrative or court order.
+SWICA can also store data for a longer period if required to do so by an administrative or court order.
 The same applies if the data is required for SWICA in connection with providing evidence or asserting a claim.
-In such cases, rights relating to processing data (in accordance with no. 8) may also be curtailed.
+In such cases, rights relating to processing data (in accordance with no. 9) may also be curtailed.

 All personal data is stored in Switzerland unless specified otherwise in the consent agreement.

 4.1 Data processing during website visitsThe peripheral data that is processed as part of any website access is used primarily to establish the connection and enable our content to be used.
 Furthermore, it is processed for internal, system-related purposes, such as technical administration and system security, for statistical purposes, and for improving the functionality of the website.